Tom Daschle: 2004 Senate election

-Post-Senate career and Controversies
+Post-Senate career

-Career and public service and Ethics Controversies
+Career and public service

 Following his reelection defeat, Daschle took a position with the lobbying arm of the K Street law firm Alston & Bird.
 Because he was prohibited by law from lobbying for one year after leaving the Senate, he instead worked as a "special policy adviser" for the firm.

 Alston & Bird's healthcare clients include CVS Caremark, the National Association for Home Care and Hospice, Abbott Laboratories, and HealthSouth.
 The firm was paid $5.8 million between January and September 2008 to represent companies and associations before Congress and the executive branch, with 60% of that money coming from the healthcare industry.
 Daschle was recruited by the former Republican Senate Majority Leader Bob Dole.
 Daschle's salary from Alston & Bird for the year 2008 was reportedly $2 million.

 Daschle was also a senior fellow at the Center for American Progress.
-In addition, he served as National Co-Chair of ONE Vote ‘08, along with former senator Bill Frist.
+In addition, he served as National Co-Chair of ONE Vote '08, along with former senator Bill Frist.
 He and former senators George Mitchell, Bob Dole, and Howard Baker formed the Bipartisan Policy Center (BPC), dedicated to finding bipartisan solutions for policy disputes.
 Daschle is also a co-chair of BPC's Health Project.

 In 2003, Daschle received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Senator Bill Frist.

 In May 2005, South Dakota State University, Daschle's alma mater, conferred upon him an honorary doctorate for public service.
 In May 2011, Daschle was further honored with an honorary Doctorate of Humane Letters by Northern State University in his hometown of Aberdeen.

 In late September 2005, Daschle caught the attention of the media by reactivating his political action committee, changing its name from DASHPAC to New Leadership for America PAC and procuring a speaking slot at the Iowa Democratic Party's annual Jefferson-Jackson Day dinner.
 He continued to keep a relatively high-profile among Democratic interest groups.
 These moves were interpreted by the media as an exploration of a potential 2008 Presidential candidacy.
 On December 2, 2006, he announced he would not run for president in 2008.